Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 You are immune to the effects of critical hits.
 You no longer benefit from critical hits.

 ### Supportive
-The first time each round that you apply a boon to another creature they gain 4 absorption.
+Whenever you apply a boon to another creature they gain 2 absorption.

-### Vigilant
-You may use your Block reaction to absorb damage from attacks against any creature within 5 feet of you.
-The die size of your Block reaction is increased once.